yang7656/SEIS622Clothing/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.1.8.

-## Images server

-Navigate the current directory to `serve/`, then run `node api.js`.

 ## Development server

+Run `.\node-rest-api\data.routes.js` to simulate DataBase service.
-After running the images serve, run `ng serve` for a dev server.
+Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding